azdavis/millet/docs/ARCHITECTURE.md

 # Architecture

 Millet is a language server for SML.

 A language server is a long-running, stateful process that transforms a repository of code, and the client's edits to that code, into a semantic model about that code that can be queried by the client.

+Millet is mostly written in Rust, and is split into a few somewhat modular "crates".

-## Code map
+## Type crates

+These crates provide foundational types that many other crates use.

 ### `crates/sml-syntax`